DhairyaHans/Java-Learning/notes.md

     - We can execute java code in the terminal using jshell

-    - Note -> We can write the commands directly, in the jshell and need not write the entire class declaration

     - To exit the jshell, type ->

             => /exit

+>Note -> We can write the commands directly, in the jshell and need not write the entire class declaration

 ## Compiling Java Files